osixia/docker-openldap/README.md

 The odd string printed by this command is the `CONTAINER_ID`.
 We are going to use this `CONTAINER_ID` to execute some commands inside the container.

-Wait 1 or 2 minutes the container startup to be completed.

 Then run a terminal on this container, make sure to replace `CONTAINER_ID` by your container id :